Oil Cleansing With Castor Oil? Read This Before You Try

 Also, just to be clear, my experiment was using 100% pure castor oil, not an oil blend containing castor oil, or castor oil mixed with another ingredient.
 If you mix castor oil with other oils or ingredients the results and application will be completely different.
 This blog post and video is just about using pure castor oil as a one-ingredient oil cleanser.

-Oil cleansing with castor oil
+Oil cleansing with castor oil – My impressions

 To oil cleanse with castor oil, you’ll be doing the regular oil cleansing method of applying castor oil to your face and neck, and removing it with a damp warm wash cloth (see the video demo & full written instructions).